NicoNeureiter/sBayes/documentation/user_manual.md

 ## How to install `sBayes`

-In order to install `sBayes`, you need to have Python3 on your computer.
+In order to install `sBayes`, you need to have Python (3.8 or later) on your computer.
 You can check what version of python you have by opening a terminal and typing `python`.
 Then you can install `sBayes`.
 The exact steps to do this depend on your operating system (due to different ways of